Shomwa Shamapande: Legal trouble

 In August 2005, Shamapande, while working under an aide to Nassau County Executive Thomas Suozzi, was charged with filing time-sheets for work he did not perform and taking roughly $12,000 in unearned wages.

 Shamapande, who had worked previously in statewide and national Democratic campaigns, argued during the trial that he was involved in the early stages of County Executive Thomas Suozzi's run for governor including setting up a meeting with political consultant Bill Lynch, attending strategy meetings during the 2004 Democratic National Convention, and writing a "Fix Albany" campaign strategy memo for Mr. Suozzi's "Fix Albany" campaign.
 Shamapande's legal team argued, that the duties performed by Mr. Shamapande - while legal - could be politically embarrassing to County Executive Suozzi because they showed that Suozzi was spending a considerable amount of time and resources preparing to run for governor.
 Shamapande's attorney, Domonick Porco, argued that, "Shamapande, who had worked as a political consultant for state and national Democrats, was hired in 2003 to provide political assistance to Suozzi, then eying a run for governor," and his time-sheets were filed in that context.
 Mr. Porco contended further that, "Shamapande's county work was no different in 2005 than in 2004."

 Shamapande's defense didn't call a single witness.
 Dominic Porco commented to Newsday, "This case was clearly politically motivated - anyone in the court room saw that.
 The prosecution wasn't even close to meeting its burden, so I felt no need to call any witnesses."

-On February 25, 2006, Thomas Suozzi announced that he was challenging then-Attorney General Eliot Spitzer for the Democratic nomination for governor of New York State.
-During his announcement speech, he pledged to "fix the culture of Albany."

 On December 2, 2006, after a week and a half of testimony, a Nassau county jury deliberated for less than one hour and found that the one-time Nassau County consultant "did not file false instruments nor defraud county taxpayers."

 After the trial, Shamapande commented, "I am gratified that the jury returned a verdict so quickly, and that they understood what I went through -- not just during this trial but during this process."

 In a 2012 interview, Shamapande remarked, "After being charged with a crime, I can tell you, I looked guilty...and I had to shut up and listen to my attorney because you don't want to tip off your best defense and hurt your own case."